algosup/2024-2025-project-2-serious-game-team-1/documents/Functional_Specifications.md

 **Esperide**

-You embody a forester, and you have one mission, save french forest by taking decision and manage flora and fauna[^4].
+You embody a forester, and you have one mission, save the French forest by making decisions and managing flora and fauna[^4].
-This game is developped for the French Government and the ONF[^5] and has the Néo Terra label[^6].
+This game is developed for the French Government and the ONF[^5] and has the Néo Terra label[^6].
-The aim of this game is to experiment with different forest management methods adapted to tomorrow's climate and developing innovative awareness-raising tools to explain forest management to the general public.
+The aim of this game is to experiment with different forest management methods adapted to tomorrow's climate and develop innovative awareness-raising tools to explain forest management to the general public.

 Here you can find [Esperide](https://www.onf.fr/vivre-la-foret/%2B/12bd::entrez-au-coeur-des-enjeux-du-changement-climatique-et-sauvez-la-foret.html)

 **Nuage**

 Zeus is your name, you can control a city and help it to reduce the pollution, and become an utopic city where it's a good place to live.
-This game is developped by Hakatah[^7] whose aim is to help people understand the phenomenon of climate change and raising awareness of its consequences.
+This game is developed by Hakatah[^7] whose aim is to help people understand the phenomenon of climate change and raise awareness of its consequences.

 Here you can find [Nuage](https://www.serious-game.fr/nuage-le-serious-game-sur-le-changement-climatique/)

 **Plan It Green The Big Switch**

-The player take on the role of mayor of his fictional city and attempt to build an urban environment that is energy efficient while still meeting the needs of its citizens.
-He earn money and decide how to spend it, using various energy-efficient technologies to expand and grow his city into the most eco-friendly city in the world.
+The player takes on the role of mayor of his fictional city and attempts to build an urban environment that is energy efficient while still meeting the needs of its citizens.
+He earns money and decides how to spend it, using various energy-efficient technologies to expand and grow his city into the most eco-friendly city in the world.
 Plan It Green: The Big Switch is an online, city-building simulation game that gives students the opportunity to make complex decisions about the role of green energy, energy conservation, and energy efficiency in a fictional city.
 Plan It Green: The Big Switch provides a unique opportunity for players to make decisions related to energy efficiency and energy sources and to see how those choices affect life in their city.

 Here you can find the Guide of [Plan It Green The Big Switch](https://media.nationalgeographic.org/assets/file/Plan_It_Green_Educator_Guide_2.pdf)

 ### B. Product problem

 We need to think about the problems our game may have, and the first thing to consider is the message it conveys.
-More specifically, the fact that the information we want to convey to the player is unclear or misunderstood could, in the worst case scenario, lead to an adaptation of behaviour that would go against the climate and the very idea of the game.
+More specifically, the fact that the information we want to convey to the player is unclear or misunderstood could, in the worst-case scenario, lead to an adaptation of behaviour that would go against the climate and the very idea of the game.
 The second is if our game is too big to install or requires specific handling to install, many potential players will not launch the game and the impact will be reduced or even non-existent.
-The third problem is that the risk of transmitting too much information through the game and therefore losing the educational and fun value of the game.
+The third problem is the risk of transmitting too much information through the game and therefore losing the educational and fun value of the game.

 ### C. Data

-Our game doesn't need to save player's data, but if the game evolves and that we need to save information, we need to interest us on the **the reglementation of data backups**.
+Our game doesn't need to save players' data, but if the game evolves and we need to save information, we need to interest us on the the reglementation of data backups.
 There are three different archives depending on the type of data :

 - **Active database archiving** where data that are no longer useful to the enterprise (for example, data on job seekers to which they have not followed up) are deleted once the reason for the study has been completed (after a maximum of two years).